jibeinc/juice/README.md

     - `npm run build-dev`, run the dev build (prod build w/out minification and w/verbose logging)
     - `npm run examples`, run the examples:

-## Working with Jibe-apply:

- Realistically, there isn't a clean way to do this.
-The current method is to execute `npm run build-dev` and then copying over the dist file to Jibe-apply-app's dist/js directory, i.e.:

-    - `npm run build-dev && cp dist/ui.js ../jibe-apply-app/dist/js/jibe-ui.js`

 ## Dependencies:

     - jQuery